Lamborghini 50th Anniversary Grand Tour starts: 350 supercars from all over the world celebrating 'Made in Italy'.

 A photograph of the 350 participating Lamborghinis shows 29 different countries of origin of the participants, who have travelled to Italy to celebrate the 50th anniversary of the company based in Emilia Romagna.

 The most substantial representation of participants in the Lamborghini Grand Tour is from the United Kingdom with 71 cars followed by Italy, Germany and Switzerland with over 30 participants each.
 In addition, there are 21 cars with plates from the USA and 17 from China.
-The other countries represented are: Australia, Austria, Belgium, Canada, France, Hong Kong, Indonesia, Ireland, Japan, Kuwait, Lebanon, Liechtenstein, Luxembourg, New Zealand, Norway, Portugal, Principato di Monaco, Singapore, South Korea, Taiwan, The Netherlands, Tunisia, Ukraine.
+The other countries represented are: Australia, Austria, Belgium, Canada, France, Hong Kong, China, Indonesia, Ireland, Japan, Kuwait, Lebanon, Liechtenstein, Luxembourg, New Zealand, Norway, Portugal, Principato di Monaco, Singapore, South Korea, Taiwan, China, The Netherlands, Tunisia, Ukraine.

 MORE FROM LATEST NEWS